AliHussein1991/Onyx.Invoice.Api/README.md

 # Assignment - Tønsberg

-This repository contains the solution to the development assignment for Tønsberg.
-The solution is structured into four main tasks, each addressing different aspects of software development, including LINQ queries, unit testing, API development, and VAT verification.
+This repository contains the solution to the development assignment for Tønsberg. including LINQ queries, unit testing, API development, and VAT verification.

 ## Project Structure